ssbaytri/C-Mix/Snake_Game/README.md

 ## Acknowledgments

-- Inspired by the classic Nokia Snake game
+- Inspired by the classic Snake game
 - Built with ncurses, a powerful terminal manipulation library